 - 1. Understand the basic principles of the Physics of 20th century including but not limited to Einstein theory of Relativity, Quantum theory of light, Particle nature of matter, Quantum mechanics in one dimension, Basic ideas of nuclear physics and its applications. - 2.
 Understand the intuitive ideas of the Relativity, Quantum physics, and Nuclear physics. - 3.
 Students will develop a comprehension of the current basis of broad knowledge in Modern physics. - 4.
-Learners will build on a critical thinking, analytical reasoning, and problem solving skills. - 5.
-They will know about the problems confronting modern physics in 21st century. - 6.
-Students will know how to use interactive methods and Internet for their independent learning on "Introduction to Modern Physics I." - ❖ Lecture: TTh 8:00 - 9:15, Room 109 Lewis Hall - Office: Room 207 Lewis Hall: Email: iostroy@phy.olemiss.edu - ❖ Office Hours: MWTh 3:30 4:30 p.m.
+They will know about the problems confronting modern physics in 21st century. - 5.
+Learners will build on a critical thinking, analytical reasoning, and problem solving skills. - 6.
+Students will know how to use interactive methods and Internet for their independent learning on "Introduction to Modern Physics I." - 7.
+Students will be trained to prepare and make a scientific presentation. - Lecture: TTh 09:30-10:45, Room 109 Lewis Hall - ❖ Office: Room 207 Lewis Hall; Email: iostrov@phy.olemiss.edu - ❖ Office Hours: MWTh 3:00 4:00 p.m.
 (207 Lewis Hall) - Text: Modern Physics, by R.A.
 Serway, C.J.
 Moses and C.A.
 Moyer, 3rd edition.